mflknr/swift-version-compare/README.md

 # SwiftVersionCheck

-A small package for comparing and using versions conforming to [SemVer](https://semver.org).
+A small package for comparing and utilizing versions conforming to [SemVer](https://semver.org).

 Following features are and will be implemented: